“Flowers are the most beautiful thing, God has given the world.” Christian Dior

 - Looking to show your old pops how much he means to you?
 Team your floral bouquet with a fruit basket.

 - A nice vintage wine or scotch, or a case of champagne, will really make him feel special.

 Christmas in Australia is celebrated with great reverence and gusto.
-While in most parts of the world the White Christmas is a huge thing, however Australia is generally in the grip of the summer from December to February which also is the peak flower season there.
-Unlike most places in the world where Christmas means limited varieties of flowers, in Australia flowers are in abundant during Christmas.
+While in most parts of the world the White Christmas is a huge thing, however, Australia is generally in the grip of the summer from December to February which also is the peak flower season there.
+Unlike most places in the world where Christmas means limited varieties of flowers, in Australia flowers, are in abundance during Christmas.
 Not to say Christmas Sprays, Wreaths, Centerpieces and floral arrangements are beautiful, ornate and varied.
-Some popular flowers during this season are: Roes, Gerberas, Carnations, Lilies, Asters, Phlox and many more seasonal flowers.
+Some popular flowers during this season are Roes, Gerberas, Carnations, Lilies, Asters, Phlox and many more seasonal flowers.

 - Christmas comes but once a year, so you don’t want to skimp on the celebrations.
 Think of a multi-colored, multi-floral arrangement of Christmas Sprays, Wreaths, Centerpieces and floral arrangements.

 - We highly suggest placing your order well in advance in order to get your choice of flowers and avoid disappointment.

 Easter is the most important festival of the Christian Church.
 It celebrates the resurrection of Christ and is held between 21st March and 25th April, on the first Sunday after the first full moon following the northern spring equinox.
 Traditionally White flowers are the foremost choice for Easter, but you can send a colorful arrangement of Pink Lilies or Mixed Color Roses in a woven basket.
 Great choices for Easter include spring flowers like Daffodil, Tulip, Rhododendron & Azaleas.

 - Send Purple Tulips Bouquet on Easter to say thanks.